 The lockers are in different sizes unfortunately, there is no universal size.
-The height, width and breath of lockers differ from hostel to hostel.
+The height, width, and breadth of lockers differ from hostel to hostel.

-I am not a backpacker, therefore I have not carried a big backpack to a hostel, but I have been to hostels where backpackers keeps their backpacks in the dormitory and lock it with a bicycle padlock to the bed, so that nobody can take it.
+I am not a backpacker, therefore I have not carried a big backpack to a hostel, but I have been to hostels where backpackers keep their backpacks in the dormitory and lock it with a bicycle padlock to the bed so that nobody can take it.

 Of course, valuables are packed in smaller backpacks, similar to mine.

 If you have a decent-sized backpack like Swiss Gear, you would be able to put it into the locker.